2023-2024 Undergraduate Auditions and Interviews

 *If you did not list music as your desired first or second major in your USC Admissions application but wish to complete an audition for music scholarship review or approval to take private lessons (applied lessons) for course credit, please contact Jennifer Mitchell, assistant director of music admissions at email@example.com, 803-777-4281.
 If you are already a student at USC and wish to audition, please contact Jennifer Mitchell.

 The audition serves as both an admissions entrance audition and a scholarship audition – all applicants are automatically reviewed for all available USC music scholarships.
 Music applicants may also complete a jazz audition and/or an audition on a strong secondary instrument, including voice, for additional music scholarship consideration.
 In some areas, music scholarship funds may be reserved for music majors.

 Auditions are not for individual School of Music ensemble placement; auditions are for those who hope to major in music and for students of all majors who hope to be reviewed for music scholarships.
 Students wishing to minor in music are not required to audition unless they wish to be reviewed for music scholarships or for enrollment in private study (applied study) for course credit.
 (Remember, in some areas, music scholarships are reserved for music majors.)

 Auditions for ensemble groups have different requirements and timelines.
 Contact individual ensemble offices and faculty for more information.

-For prospective UofSC freshmen
+For prospective USC freshmen

-For prospective transfer students to UofSC
+For prospective transfer students to USC